s-victor/TinyPedal/docs/customization.md

 Set `player index` override for displaying data from specific player.
 Valid player index range starts from `0` to max number players minus one, and must not exceed `127`.
 Set value to `-1` for unspecified player, which can be useful for display general standings and trackmap data (ex. broadcasting).
 This option works only when `enable_player_index_override` enabled.

-## Compatibility
-Compatibility options can be accessed from `Config` menu in main window.

-    enable_bypass_window_manager
-Set `true` to bypass window manager on X11 system such as linux.
-This option may only be enabled if overlay widgets fail to stay on top of all windows.
-Also note that by enabling this option, OBS may not be able to capture overlay widgets in streaming.
-Default is `false`.

-    enable_translucent_background
-Set `false` to disable translucent background.

-    global_bkg_color
-Sets global background color for all widgets.

-Note, global background color will only be visible when `enable_translucent_background` option is disabled or translucent background is not supported.
-Some widgets with own background setting may override this option.

 ## Spectate mode
 Spectate mode can be accessed from `Spectate` tab in main window.